-Home /Transportation Choices District 6
+Home / Mix-It-Up Challenge / District 6

 Here are the various transportation options available in South Florida (Miami-Dade and Monroe Counties).
 Choose your favorite mode of transportation to find out more information and resources related to that mode, then take the transportation challenge.